 Overall, from a data analysis perspective it emerged the need to process a growing amount of data by exploiting predictive/prescriptive methods with real-time constraints, thus making evident the quest for a structured approach able to tackle technical challenges and to support technical choices pivotal to enable business benefits.
-Moreover, these preliminary findings suggested the relevance of providing blueprints by industry.
+Moreover, these preliminary findings suggested the relevance of providing blueprints by industry to further

-4.3 Features selection for profiling by industry sector
+4.3 Features Selection for Profiling by Industry Sector

-Another type of analysis is presented in Figure 18, where we present the profile obtained for the Manufacturing domain, selecting the indicators that have high confidence in the domain, i.e., for which most of the respondents in the sectors indicated an interest.
+Another type of analysis is presented in Figure 17, where we present the profile obtained for the Manufacturing domain, selecting the indicators that have high confidence in the domain, i.e., for which most of the respondents in the sectors indicated an interest.
 This analysis was performed using the BDVA SG Benchmarking survey results.
 Respondents were mainly participants in European PPP Big Data projects, for a total of 36 responders, representing 37 different projects.

-The questionnaire is synthetically reported in Annex I.
+The questionnaire is synthetically reported in Appendix 1.

-MANUFACTURING [7 respondents]
+MANUFACTURING

-- [D10] What are your big data benchmarking goals/plans? • Check whether an implementation fulfils given business requirements and specifications.
-[86%] - [D11] Which aspects of Big Data are you benchmarking or planning to benchmark? (ref.
-BDV Reference - Model) Data Analytics [100%] - Data Management [71%] - Data Processing [7]%] - [D12] What kind of data are you using/planning to use? - Real Data [86%] - o Hybrid [86%] - [D15] What type of Data Storage (Storage/Querying/Discovery) are you benchmarking/considering? - Graph Stores [67%] NoSQL [67%] - [D16] What is the most important type of Data Processing in your platform?
-Interactive/(near) Real-time processing [71%] - [D17] What types of data problems are you tackling? - Descriptive [71%] o Predictive [86%] - [D18] What types of machine learning approaches do you typically use? - o Supervised [86%] - [D19] Which modelling techniques do you typically use?
-Deep Learning [67%] - [D20] What types of data are stored and processed in your system/platform?
-(Ref.
-BDV Reference Model) types) - Time Series including IoT Data [86%] - · [D21] What are the technical key performance metrics that you (want to) measure in your system/platform/service? - End-to-end execution time (Runtime) [100%] - Throughput [67%] - [D22] Which of the following qualitative features are important for your application/platform?
-Fault-Tolerance [71%] - Figure 18 Example of profiling KPIs in the Manufacturing domain (elaboration of the initial questionnaire with BDVA SG on benchmarking, Pernici et al., 2018)
+7 RESPONDENTS

+QUESTIONS

+D10.
+What are you Big Data benchmarking goals/plans?

+D11.
+Which aspects of Big Data are you benchmarking or planning to benchmark? (ref.
+BDV Reference Model) D12.
+What kind of data are you using/planning to use?

+D15.
+What type of Data Storage (Storage/Querying/Discovery) are you benchmarking/considering?

+D16.
+What is the most importat type of Data Processing in your platform?

+D17.
+What types of data problems are you tracking?

+D18.
+What types of machine learning approaches do you typically use?

+D19.
+Which modelling techniques do you typically use?

+D20.
+What type of data are stored and processed in your system/platform? (ref.
+BDV Reference Model types)

+D21.
+What are the technical key performance metrics that you (want to) measure in your system/platform/serivice?

+D22.
+Which of the following qualitative features are important for your application/platform?

+ANSWERS

+D10.
+What are you Big Data benchmarking goals/plans?

+Check whether implementation fullfils

+given business requirements and 81%

+0 1

+specifications

+D11.
+Which aspects of Big Data are you benchmarking or planning to benchmark? (ref.
+BDV Reference Model)

+Data anlytics 100%

+Data management 71%

+Data processing 71%

+D12.
+What kind of data are you using/planning to use?

+Real data 86% Hybrid 86%

+D15.
+What type of Data Storage (Storage/Querying/Discovery) are you benchmarking/considering?

+Graph Stores 67% NoSQL 67%

+D16.
+What is the most importat type of Data Processing in your platform?

+Interactive/(near) Real-time

+processing 71%

+processing

+D17.
+What types of data problems are you tracking?

+Descriptive 7 71% Predictive) 86%

+Deliverable D1.1 Industry Requirements with benchmark metrics and KPIs

+Supervised 869 D19.
+Which modelling techniques do you typ pically use?
+Deep learning 67% D20.
+What type of data are stored and proce essed in your system/platform? (ref.
+BDV Reference Model t Time series including IoT Data 869 e metrics that you (want to) measure in your system/platform/serivice?
+End-to-end execution time e metrics that you (want to) measure in your system/platform/serivice? system/platform/serivice?
+End-to-end execution time system/platform/serivice?
+End-to-end execution time (Runtime) Throughput · · · · ·

+Figure 17 - Example of profiling KPIs in the Manufacturing domain (elaboration of the initial questionnaire with BDVA SG on benchmarking, Pernici et al., 2018)

-4.4 KPI Knowledge Graph
+4.4 DataBench Ontology and Knowledge Graph